• Recipes

 Step 5 (optional)

-Mix kinako and sugar together.
-(If you are using kuromitsu as a topping, skip this step, as it will make the warabi mochi too sweet.)
+In a small bowl, mix kinako and sugar thoroughly.
+(If you plan to use kuromitsu as a topping, you can skip this step, as it may make the warabi mochi too sweet.)

 warabi-mochi_6